Winding Numbers And Full Extendibility in Holomorphic Motions: Abstract

 \section{Abstract}

-We construct an explicit counter-example of a holomorphic motion of a four-point subset of the Riemann sphere over a non-simply connected one-dimensional hyperbolic complex manifold such that it satisfies the zero winding number condition but is not fully extendable.
+We construct an example of a holomorphic motion of a five-point subset of the Riemann sphere over an annulus such that it satisfies the zero winding number condition but is not fully extendable.